 The Board has established policies and procedures to prohibit and promptly respond to inappropriate and offensive behaviors that are based on a person's race, color, religion, sex, gender, national origin, disability, age, or any other basis prohibited by law.
 A copy of the District's policy is available in the principal's office and in the superintendent's office or on the District's website.
-[See policy FFH Policy Code FFH - STUDENT WELFARE - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION - Policy On Line - Conroe ISD (tasb.org)]
+[See policy FFH]